random-things/ai-collabs/README.md

 This repository is a collaborative research space where I work with various Large Language Models (LLMs) to explore novel algorithms and data structures.

+## 2025-05-17 News

+Funnily enough, a few days after I published this repository, Google went public with [AlphaEvolve](https://deepmind.google/discover/blog/alphaevolve-a-gemini-powered-coding-agent-for-designing-advanced-algorithms/), which is an even more automated way of developing algorithms and data structures.
+Apparently they've been doing it for around a year and keeping the results in-house.
+There's marginally less incentive for me to keep working on this repository when enormous companies like Google can throw their weight behind solutions that are end-to-end automated, so I'll be devoting less time to this in the future.

 ## How It Works

 1. **LLM Proposals**: LLMs suggest novel algorithms, data structures, or optimizations for specific problems